Brenda's Tucson Housing Market Report

-Catalina Foothills New Listings: 96, Down 11 units from last month.
+Catalina Foothills New Listings: 123, Up 2 units from last month.

 Some quick conclusions we can draw from these Tucson home sales statistics are:

-Positive Market Indicators this month: Sales volume continues up Year over Year, Units Sold increasing Year over Year, Days on market continues steady decline, Inventory Declining with Active listings now at 6 year lows, New Listings this month are less than any July in the last 10 YEARS!
+Positive Market Indicators this month: Sales volume steadily increasing, Days on market steadily decreasing, Inventory Declining with Active listings reaching 5 year lows, New Listings Down.

 The Tucson Market Reports below will give you a detailed look inside the current Tucson Housing Market.